sordina/Deadpan-DDP/README.md

 You can look for incomplete items in the source by running `make todo`.

-* Write definitions for all stubs in DDP module
+* Add full minimongo capabilities for data modification
 * Fix error on exit "recv: invalid argument (Bad file descriptor)" check out <https://github.com/k0001/pipes-network/issues/2>
-* Fix TODO notes in code
 * Use more qualified imports, including for internal imports
 * Narrow package dependency versions
 * Random number generation as-per the spec